vincode-io/VinXML/README.md

 # VinXML
 This is a Swift wrapper for libxml2 (http://xmlsoft.org).
 It was created to support the iOS application Bind It.
 Although VinXML isn't a complete wrapper for libxml2, the functionality it provides is production quality and is used in an iOS app in the App Store.
-It is useful for processing a non-normalized HTML document as a normalized XML document.

 Currently most of the libxml2 functionality exposed is for parsing and traversing an HTML or XML document.
 There is functionality for modifying content, but creating a full XML document from